bkuhlmann/refinements/README.md

 ## Examples

-With the appropriate refinements required and used within your objects, the following sections demonstrate how each refinement enriches your objects with new capabilities.
+The following sections demonstrate how each refinement enriches your objects with new capabilities.

 ### String